earthly/website/blog/_posts/2021-05-21-thought-leaders.md

 This is what I think of when I hear the term thought-leader - someone has a single solution that seems to fit every problem.
 Whatever problem you face the answer is test driven development or stream architectures or 'being truly agile' or so on.

-But is that actually wrong?
+I get frustrated by advice like that but is the advice actually wrong?
 Unit testing, streaming architectures, agile are all good things.
 I don't write code in a test-driven style but I did try it out a bit when it was the hot thing and I learned things from the process.
 All of the thought-leaders are trying to move the industry forward.
 Can we really say that people offering uncontigent advice are worse at giving advice then those with more nuanced and complicated advice?
 I think that, yes, we can say that and there's evidence from the from the field of decision-making to back me up.

 ## Decision-Making Research
 {% picture content-wide {{site.pimages}}{{page.slug}}/fork.png  --picture --alt {{ Add Nutmeg }} %}